#1 Ranked Children’s Hospital by U.S. News & World Report

 Cast care and maintenance

-The Cerebral Palsy Experience Journal is a collection of stories, pictures, and personal experiences from families about what it has been like to contend with pediatric cerebral palsy.
+The Experience Journal is a collection of stories, pictures, and personal experiences from families about what it has been like to contend with pediatric cerebral palsy.
 It represents the collective wisdom of families and health care providers.
 A group of parents and health care providers has reviewed all of these contributions for appropriateness.

 The Clinical Genetics Program provides diagnostic evaluation for patients and families who have birth defects or developmental problems.
 Genetic counseling is also available for parents considering having another child.
 For more information please call 617-355-6394.

 Guardianship: What happens when my child turns 18?
+(PDF)

-Home Care Instructions (pdf)
+Home Care Instructions (PDF)

 Social Work Department